Frequently Asked Questions - COVID 19

-There is no 5-month rule during this pandemic period.
-As long as you have a valid I-20, you will be able to come to the U.S.
+There is no 5-month rule.
+As long as you have a valid student visa and an initial I-20, you will be able to come to the U.S.

-No, according to SEVP regulations, overseas students entering on an initial I-20 can not attend 100% online classes.
+No, according to SEVP regulations, overseas students entering on an initial I-20 visa are not allowed to attend online classes to fulfill their requirements.
+All new/intial students who come to the U.S. after March 12th 2020 must attend in-person programs.

 We will follow CDC instructions and switch to online programs if needed.

-Yes, there have been several confirmed casees of COVID-19 at MLI.
-When a student feels sick, we require them to take a PCR test and submit the negative test result before returning to campus.
-If a student tests positive for COVID-19, we require all students in the class to take a PCR test and submit the negative test results to MLI before returning to campus.
-Only students who submit a negative PCR test are allowed to rejoin on campus classes.
+Yes, there have been several confirmed cases of COVID-19 at MLI.
+If a student is sick, they are required to take a PCR test and submit the negative test result before returning to campus.
+If a student tests positive for COVID-19, we strongly encourage all students in the class to take a PCR test and confirm the negative test results before returning to campus.

 Yes, you can change your program start date.
 Please inform us of when you want to start your program based on the start dates listed on our School Calendar.
 If you are an F1 student (Student visa), we will reissue your I-20 with a new program start date and send you a digitally signed I-20, so that you can print it out and take it with you when you enter the U.S.

-During the pandemic, all government agencies will accept a digital copy of your I-20.
+All U.S. government agencies accept a digital copy of your I-20.
 However, if you need the original I-20, we can mail it to you.
-In this case, you will be charged a shipping fee.
+In this case, you will be charged a shipping fee ($120).

-No, if you are an F1 student (student visa holder), we will simply email your new I-20 to you with the new program start date.
+No, if you are an F1 student (a student visa holder), we will simply email your new I-20 to you with the new program start date.
+However, if you request to change your program start date more than twice, we will charge $30 for the reissuance of the I-20 starting from the third I-20.

 As long as you notify us 30 days prior to your move in-date, there will be no fees.

-All students who come to the U.S. with initial I-20s (new students) must attend In-person programs due to SEVIS (U.S. immigration) requirements.
-If you are a transfer student who came to the U.S. before 3/09/20, you will be able to choose either an online program or an In-person program.
-New Non-F1 students are also able to choose either In-person or online classes.
+All students who come to the U.S. with initial I-20 (new students) must attend In-person programs due to SEVIS (U.S. immigration) requirements.

 If you take a PCR exam from L.A. county, the testing is free.
 Please visit the LA county COVID-19 testing website: https://covid19.lacounty.gov/testing/

-You should take a PCR exam.
-L.A.
-County provides free PCR exams.
-For more details, please visit the L.A. county website: https://covid19.lacounty.gov/testing/
+You should take a COVID-19 PCR test.
+Los Angeles Country provides free PCR exams.
+For more details, please visit the Los Angeles county website: http://publichealth.lacounty.gov/acd/ncorona2019/covidtests/how//

-For details regarding COVID-19 symptoms, see the CDC (Centers for Diseases Control and Prevention) website.
-There is also a Coronavirus Self-Checker available.
+For details regarding COVID-19 symptoms, see the CDC (Centers for Diseases Control and Prevention) website: https://www.cdc.gov/coronavirus/2019-ncov/symptoms-testing/symptoms.html.